This post last updated on 5 May 2025

-Due to the threat of a 25% tariff on Canadian products and the reports of a heavy backlog of shipments at the US border I have temporarily suspended sales of all paper books to the United States.
-I wish to avoid unpleasant surprises and negative reviews.
+Due to the uncertainty surrounding President Trump’s tariffs, I have temporarily suspended sales of all paper books to the United States; I want to avoid unpleasant surprises and negative reviews.
+Americans can still buy and download e-books.

 The shop remains open to the rest of the world.

 “I don’t know why I had to pay an extra $5 for this book!
-It was a month late, and the seller should have paid the tariff for me!” — one star review by stinkbottom73
+It was delayed, and the seller should have paid the tariff for me!” — one star review by stinkbottom73

-Fortunately digital goods appear to be exempt from these tariffs, at least for now, so American readers can still buy and download PDF copies of all my translations from ebooks.oboluspress.com
+Fortunately digital goods appear to be exempt from US tariffs, at least for now, so American readers can still buy and download PDF copies of all my translations from ebooks.oboluspress.com

 Typically more than half of my paperback sales are made to the United States, so I don’t know what kind of long-term effect these measures will have.
 It’s not good though, that’s for damned sure.